Drama Curriculum

 What skills and knowledge will pupils develop?

-Drama lessons at Whickham School will be taught under the following four strands:
+Drama lessons at Whickham school will be taught under the following four strands:

 • Understanding DramaDeveloping key skills: Characteristics of performance, Social, cultural and historical contexts, How meaning is interpreted and communicated, Stage positioning and configuration.